sebjilke/guidelines/README.md

-# guidelines
+# Experimental Reporting Guidelines for Experiments in Public Management, a Checklist (based on James, Jilke &amp; Van Ryzin 2017)

-Experimental Reporting Guidelines for Experiments in Public Management, a Checklist (based on James, Jilke &amp; Van Ryzin 2017)
+tba